 Teaching children about credit and finances at an early age can help them to maintain healthy credit scores as they grow older.

 Most Americans can’t pass a basic financial literacy test, according to the Finra Foundation.
-In fact, 66% of Finra test takers could not answer three out of five questions correctly.
+In fact, 66% of people surveyed couldn’t answer three out of five questions correctly.

-Though more financial courses in public education could certainly help here (only a few states require students to take personal finance in school), parents may be able to make the most immediate impact.
+Though more financial courses in public education could certainly help here (only a few states require students to take personal finance in school), parents and teachers can probably make the most immediate impact.
+Keep reading to find out how.

 Teaching children financial literacy: How this guide can help